There are only a finite number of excluded minors for the class of bicircular matroids: There are only a finite number of low-rank excluded minors

 \section{There are only a finite number of low-rank excluded minors}

 In this section we prove the following.

-\begin{thm} There are only a finite number of excluded minors for the class of bicircular matroids that have rank less than eight. \end{thm}
+\begin{thm} There are only a finite number of excluded minors for the class of bicircular matroids that have rank less than {ten}. \end{thm}

 A pair of elements $e, f$ of a matroid $M$ are \emph{clones} if the bijection from $E(M)$ to $E(M)$ that exchanges $e$ and $f$ while leaving every other element fixed is an automorphism of $M$.
 We also say that the set $\{e,f\}$ is a \emph{clonal pair}.
 The `clone' relation is clearly an equivalence relation on the ground set of a matroid; a \emph{clonal class} of a matroid is an equivalence class under this relation.
-The following useful characterisation of clonal pairs follows immediately from the definition.
+A series pair of elements are clearly clones; the following characterisation follows immediately from the definition.

 \begin{prop} A pair of elements $\{e,e'\}$ are clones if and only if for every circuit $C$ with $|C \cap \{e,e'\}| = 1$, the symmetric difference $C \sd \{e,e'\}$ is a circuit. \end{prop}

 A flat of a matroid is \emph{cyclic} if it is a union of circuits.
 By Proposition \ref{clonalpair}, $e$ and $e'$ are {clones} if and only if every cyclic flat of $M$ that contains one of $e$ or $e'$ contains both $e$ and $e'$.